wercker-labs/wercker-blog/source/posts/2013-10-10-Extending-wercker.md

 is retrieved.
 * setup environment.
 During this step the boxes are started.
 Based on the wercker.yml
+* environment variables.
+This step defines the default wercker environment variables as well as any defined in the deploy target or in settings / pipeline.
 * saving build output (builds only)

 In our wercker.yml, there are two opportunities in the pipeline to insert our own logic, which are defined in the wercker yaml as:

-* 'steps'.
-This is run right after setup environment
+* `steps`.
+This is run right after `environment variables`
-* 'after-steps'.
+* `after-steps`.
 They are run after a build/deploy is finished (succesfully or not).

 The steps are executed in order and if one fails, the next ones after are not